Realityloop/drupalmel/README.md

   This issue is likely due to the Nuxt.JS server not being ready yet.

   The Node container does the following when it launches: Installs NPM dependencies, Rebuilds Node SASS and then runs Nuxt.JS in development mode.

   To confirm the container is ready, you can watch the container logs with the following command:

   > ```make logs node```

+* ### API Timeout

+  > The API requests are all timing out.

+  In the case that your development environment is running slowly you may be required to increase the timeout limit.

+  To do so, open your projects `.env` file and increase the `API_TIMEOUT` value.